How to get Scholarship to Study Abroad for Indian Students in 2026?

 4. Australia Scholarships

-Australia offers consistent scholarships and funding for high-performing students and those pursuing research pathways.
+Australia offers consistent Fully Funded Scholarships in Australia and funding for students who are performing well and those pursuing research pathways.

 ScholarshipTypical Award AmountHow to Get It